HaoguangYang/OpenSTAP/README.md

     - LANCZOS eigen value solver (still not completely functional)
     - MKL FEAST eigen value solver (to be tested)

-  - And am ABAQUS Python plugin for converting the input file of this program.
+  - And an ABAQUS Python plugin for converting the input file of this program.

 #### It works with:
  - Intel MKL